- Travel and Places»

 More to See

 Visitors to Prophetstown can see more than the natural beauty of the prairie.
-There is also the Historic Prophetstown area which includes the Wabash Valley Living History Farm.
+There is also the Historic Prophetstown area which includes the the Farm at Prophetstown.
 Tours of the 1920's farm house, barn, smoke house, chicken coop, and so forth are all available.
 There are a number of special events throughout the year, such as barn dances, storytelling, and clinics for things like bread baking, draft horse work, threshing, photography, woodstove cooking, and more.

 In addition there is a Native American Village.
 It includes the restored remnants of a Native American Federation run village from the early 1800's.
 It features the Chief's Cabin, council house and medicine lodge that are all within an easy walk from the farmstead.